Updated

 - passengers in the policyholder’s driver’s vehicle.

-Med Pay insurance applies regardless of whether the insured or another driver was at fault.
-It even applies when the insured or the insured’s family are struck by a motor vehicle as they walk down the street.
+Med Pay automobile insurance applies regardless of whether you or the other driver was at fault.
+It even applies when you or your family are struck by a motor vehicle while walking down the street.

-To help you better understand Nevada Med Pay insurance, our Las Vegas personal injury lawyers discuss, below:
+To help you better understand Nevada Med Pay insurance, our Nevada personal injury lawyers discuss:

 - 1. When does Med Pay insurance apply in Nevada?